Kyleg142/localsage/README.md

 ## Limitations 🛑
 Once the live panel group fills the terminal viewport, real-time rendering cannot continue due to terminal constraints.
 By default, the Response panel consumes the Reasoning panel to conserve space (toggleable with the `!consume` command).

-**This should only be an issue on large responses that consume over an entire viewport's worth of vertical space.**
+**This should only be noticeable on large responses that consume over an entire viewport's worth of vertical space.**

 **Local Sage is text-only.** This limitation keeps Local Sage portable, lightweight, and backend-agnostic.

 Local Sage will only ever store one API key in your keychain.
 If you switch providers often, you will have to swap your API key with `!key`.

-## Notes & Acknowledgements 🫵
-Local Sage is an **open-source, single-dev project** built purely for the love of the game.
-Please be kind!

 ## Versioning 🔧
 Version **1.0.0** is the fully 'finished' release, containing full CLI functionality.